KorenEzri/Personal-portfolio/README.md

 # Personal-portfolio
 A portfolio of my work as a FCC project.

+The page is kinda responsive

 [Here's a preview](https://youtu.be/HwKyQRFcZ5k)